Playing AAU or Club BasketballBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 CostsIn addition to club registration, player and coach registration costs, there will be uniform expenses, possibly expenses for gym time, transportation and hotel costs, and tournament entry-fee expenses.

-You can try to find sponsors, solicit donations, have fund-raisers (such as hosting your own tournament), or simply factor in all the costs and charge each player up front a set fee for covering all these expenses.
-Many clubs do a combination of all the above.
+You can find sponsors, solicit donations, have fund-raisers (such as hosting your own tournament), or simply factor in all the costs and charge each player up front a set fee for covering all these expenses.
+Many clubs do a combination of the above.

 Arrange for gym timeYou will need to secure gym time for your teams.
 We have an arrangement with the local school system, using the high school, middle school and elementary school gyms.
 You may have to contact other private (for rent) facilities.